 It isn’t that her business can’t afford a new site.
 It can.
 It isn’t that a new site wouldn’t provide a substantial and fairly immediate return on investment (ROI).
 I have shown her that it will.
 No, the objections she is raising all relate to her current website, which she had built fairly recently, at some cost and substantial time investment.
 We are dealing with a classic case of the Sunk Cost Fallacy.

 What is the Sunk Cost Fallacy?

-How does the Sunk Cost Fallacy Impact Small Businesses?
+What Does the Sunk Cost Fallacy Have to Do With Small Businesses?

 How do you avoid the Sunk Cost Fallacy when making decisions?
-The bad news: as long as you remain human, you really can’t.
-Good news, you can correct for it.
-The key is to recognize the sunk costs, and then move beyond them.
+The bad news is that as long as you remain human, you can’t.
+Good news, you can correct it.
+The key is to recognize the sunk costs when they occur and then move beyond them.

-- Imagine a world in which your first decision doesn’t exist at all, and you are starting fresh.
+- Imagine a world where your first decision doesn’t exist, and you are starting fresh.
 In that world, what decision would you make?

 - Unless you’re giving yourself a pep talk about staying in school or finishing the race, “I have put so much effort into this” is irrelevant.

 - Bring some fresh (unbiased) ears to the decision.
 They’ll be able to make a decision about the costs and benefits going forward without getting hung up on what you’ve spent so far.

 - Remind yourself of your original goal.
 Are you achieving it?
 What is the outlook for doing so?